 At Costco, you can save yourself through their incredible return policy.
 Yet, it can also be a good idea to make a fruitful investment in some other KitchenAid mixer from the same series or some other series if the size isn’t according to your need.
 If price is your concern, you can buy some other KitchenAid Mixer during sale days when you can get about 30% off at other super stores.

-But, if you don’t have a Costco membership, nor do you want to have one, get this mixer at a higher price from some other place.
+But, if you don’t have a Costco membership or want one, get this mixer at a higher price from another place.

 What are Some Better Alternatives to Costco KitchenAid Mixers?